svenvc/zinc/zinc-http-components-paper.md

 ## Redirects

-Sometimes when requesting a URL, an HTTP server will not answer but redirect you to another location.
+Sometimes when requesting a URL, an HTTP server will not answer immediately but redirect you to another location.
 Seaside actually does this on each request.
 This is done with a 301 or 302 response code.
 You can ask a ZnResponse whether its a redirect with #isRedirect.